Article

 Why we think active investing is key in Europe's evolving market

-Europe’s political landscape is complex, making active investing so key.
-European growth may not be linear and could be steady, but it has accelerated more quickly than that of the US since Covid (see chart below) Additionally, the equity market is considerably cheaper (13.5x 12m forward Price to Earnings Ratio vs the US at 21.3x).
+Europe’s political landscape is complex and that’s why active investing is so key.
+European growth may not be in a straight line and at times it may be steady, but it has accelerated more quickly than that of the US since Covid (see chart below – I am just getting this updated…hope the picture is still the same!)
+Additionally, the equity market is considerably cheaper (13.5x 12m forward Price to Earnings Ratio vs the US at 21.3x).

 Figure 1: US and Europe earnings since December 2020 (indexed to December 2020, trailing 12 months EPS)